crossplane/crossplane/docs/reference/composition.md

 `string`.
 Transforms string values.
 * string transform type `Format`, Currently only Go style fmt is supported.
 [Go style `fmt`][pkg/fmt] is supported.
 * string transform type `Convert`, accepts either `ToUpper` or `ToLower`.
+* string transform type `TrimPrefix`, accepts a string to be trimmed from the beginning of the input.
+* string transform type `TrimSuffix`, accepts a string to be trimmed from the end of the input.

 ```yaml
 # If you omit the field type, by default type is set to `Format`